Syracuse University is internationally recognized for its work in disability. Below are a few of our programs:

 The Access Program – an inclusive program with Onondaga Community Living, for students with significant intellectual and developmental disabilities who have finished high school

 The OnCampus Program – an inclusive program with the Syracuse City School District, for students with significant intellectual and developmental disabilities, ages 16-21

 Organizations and Services for Syracuse University Students

-- The Disability Cultural Center – the Disability Cultural Center at Syracuse University, opened in 2011, provides a place for all students on campus to learn more about disability community, culture, and pride.
+The Disability Cultural Center – the Disability Culture Center at Syracuse University will begin in 2011, creating a place for students for all students on campus to learn more about disability community, culture, and pride [link coming soon!]

 National Centers on Disability